 The manual shows a different method which involves slightly more complicated arithmatic.
 If you prefer this method then by all means use it.

-In essence it involves adding all the values together, dividing by 128 and subtracting the remainder from 128.
+In essence it involves adding all the values together, dividing by 128 and subtracting the remainder from 128, if the remainder is greater than 0.
 Thus:

 If you know for a fact that I have made any mistakes above, please let me know.